connorbly7/ETL-SQL-Movie-Rental-Project/README.md

 - Each dataset has an id column which acts as the unique identifier (primary key in SQL) for each row of data

 ETL
-- Used Python in conjunction with NumPy and pandas to extract data from a csv file, transform and clean it, and load it into MySQL
+- Used Python in conjunction with NumPy, pandas, and SQLAlchemy to extract data from a csv file, transform and clean it, and load it into MySQL
 - During transformation, added additional columns to the data such as total_overdue_cost to improve datasets
 - Used a .env file to hide sensitive information